MartinPellizzer/terrawhisper-compiler/articles/artemisia-annua/botany/morphology.md

 These leaves are dorsiventral, which means they have distinct upper and lower surfaces.
 At the apex (the tip), the leaves taper to a point, a characteristic known as acuminate.
 The base of the leaf is cuneate, resembling a wedge shape.
 The margin of the leaves is described as entire, meaning it is smooth and lacks any teeth or serrations.

 The venation of the leaves is pinnate, with a single prominent midrib running along the center of the leaf and lateral veins branching out from it.
 The lamina of the leaf is simple, not dissected or divided into smaller units.
 The midrib is notably prominent, and the entire leaf is attached to the stem through a petiole, which typically measures 1-3 centimeters (0.4-1.2 inches) in length.
 Artemisia annua leaves lack stipules, which are leaf-like structures often found at the base of leaves in some plant species.

+The following table shows in detail the morphological characteristics of Artemisia annua leaves.

 | Characteristic | Description |
 | --- | --- |